Colin Greathead1

 #14180, b.
 1892

 Geoffrey Cail was born in 1892 in Newcastle upon Tyne, Durham, England.1 He was the son of John Cail and Margaret Greathead.
-In the census of 31 March 1901 in Seascale Preparatory School, Gosforth, Cumbria, England, he was listed as a boarder and scholar.
-His mother had died in 1892 and his father lived in Newcastle.2 His Uncle Alice Greathead died on 1 May 1936.3,4 Geoffrey received probate on his Aunt Alice's effects on 15 June 1936 together with Ellen Louise Ligertwood who was wife of Alexander Douglas Hunter Ligertwood.
+In the census of 31 March 1901 in Seascale Preparatory School, Gosforth, Northumberland, England, he was listed as a boarder and scholar.
+His mother had died in 1892 and his father lived in Newcastle.2 Her Uncle Alice died on 1 May 1936.3,4 The will of Alice was proved by Geoffrey Cail her nephew on 15 June 1936.4 Geoffrey received probate on his Aunt Alice's effects on 15 June 1936 together with Ellen Louise Ligertwood who was wife of Alexander Douglas Hunter Ligertwood.
 Geoffrey was a printer like his father John.4

 Audrey P Pincher1